top of page

 Eligibility: Current 6th to 8th grade students

-The College Academy at College Gate is designed for students who excel in fast-paced learning environments and are looking to challenge themselves further.
-With a research and project-based curriculum that promotes collaboration, the STEM focused summer programs offer courses like marine biology, advanced robotics, science discovery, rocketry, and graphic design.
-With a unique 10:1 ratio for each course, the program encourages engagement and positive peer interaction amongst students as they work on their projects.
-The goal of the programs is to hone the development of skills through research that will prove useful in college and the workplace.
+The College Academy at College Gate is for students who excel in fast-paced learning environments and want to challenge themselves further.
+With a research and project-based curriculum that promotes collaboration, the STEM-focused summer programs offer courses in marine biology, advanced robotics, science discovery, rocketry, and graphic design.
+With a unique 10:1 ratio for each course, the program encourages positive peer interaction as you work on your projects.
+The program's goal is to hone skills through research that will prove useful in college and the workplace.

 Location: Stonehill College, Massachusetts